Greek philosopher Heraclitus once said, “No man ever steps in the same river twice, for it's not the same river and he's not the same man.”

 In 2006, this happened on the Little Tonsina River when it reached flood stage and overwhelmed an access road in Alaska’s Valdez-Cordova Borough— homelands to Ahtna people and an area that Sugpiaq and rural Alaskans depend on for access to hunting and fishing, wild food security, and cultural ties to the land.
 It’s also one of the major regional access points for the Trans Alaska Pipeline.

-The ruined culverts that carried the Little Tonsina through the road prior to 2006 still rest downstream in its riverbed today.
+The ruined culverts that carried the Little Tonsina through the road prior to 2006 still rested downstream in its riverbed over 15 years later.
 Following the catastrophic road failure, an “emergency fix” of similar, undersized design was quickly applied where river met road as a necessary, short-term patch job to maintain crucial resource access.
 However, if we consider this temporary fix to be a permanent solution, those failed, rusty relics offer a preview of inevitable things to come.

 Prior to 2022, the prospect of fitting the road with a bridge to accommodate the Little Tonsina and its varied flows was already attracting attention and funding from multiple state and federal partners—if the past is a preview of the future, the same culvert design is not expected to survive another 50-year flood event.